WCOR-FM

-WCOR-FM (96.7 MHz) is an FM radio station licensed to Bradford, Pennsylvania and serving Olean, New York.
+WCOR-FM (96.7 MHz) is a radio station licensed to Lewis Run, Pennsylvania, and serving Olean, New York.
 It is owned by the Family Life Network but has been mothballed since September 2021, with its long-term future uncertain due to ownership limits and a consolidated media scene in the western Twin Tiers.

 WCOR-FM has an effective radiated power (ERP) of 460 watts.
 Its transmitter is on Indiana Avenue in Olean.

 History

 WFRM-FM and WBYB

 In 1985, the station signed on as WFRM-FM, licensed to Coudersport, Pennsylvania.
-It was the sister station to AM 600 WFRM, owned by the Farm & Home Broadcasting Company and was a member of the Allegany Mountain Radio Network.
+It was the sister station to WFRM (600 AM), owned by the Farm & Home Broadcasting Company and was a member of the Allegany Mountain Radio Network.
 During that time, the station ran a satellite-delivered hot adult contemporary format, and in the mid-2000s, it simulcast WQRM.

 The Allegheny Mountain Radio Network began disbanding in the mid-2000s.
 In 2008, the owners asked the Federal Communications Commission (FCC) to allow the city of license to be changed to Portville, New York.
 Backyard Broadcasting, owners of market leader WPIG, offered to buy the station, though the purchase eventually fell through.
 After the failed sale to Backyard, that company also began divesting its radio interests.
 Colonial Radio Group, owners of WLMI and WXMT, followed with a lower bid, which was accepted.
 The deal was finalized in July 2009.

 Upon closing the deal, Colonial CEO Jeff Androlunis changed the call sign to WLMY (perhaps indicating a format similar to WLMI), then shortly to WBYB.
 Androlunis, upon signing on the signal, criticized WPIG's personality-driven format and use of classic country in its playlist, claiming he had done research that supported a new country station (Backyard Broadcasting, shortly after this, parked the WLMY calls on a station of its own, a hot-AC station in Williamsport, Pennsylvania; Colonial had owned a station in Williamsport at the time.).

 Among WBYB's initial programming was the Midday Mayhem with Mindy Cunningham, a program formerly heard on WPIG.
 Cunningham has since left the station.
 Kerry Monroe, who previously hosted afternoon drive and moved to middays after Cunningham left, is also a former WPIG announcer.
 After about a year of simulcasting WLMI's morning show, WBYB began carrying its own morning show hosted by Androlunis and a co-host named "Sweet Tea."
 Later, WBYB picked up the syndicated Bob and Sheri program in the morning.
 The other prominent host on WBYB was Casey Hill, also formerly of WPIG; Hill hosted middays before moving to WGWE, then retiring and relocating out of the area.
 The Lia Show aired evenings.

 WBYB carried broadcasts of Allegany-Limestone Central School sports in 2010 while W237CS carried Smethport High School athletics.
 WBYB's mascot during its run in country music was Bob the Builder.